zaitra/methane-filters-benchmark/README.md

 ## Overview

 This repository includes several filters, with an emphasis on those optimized for faster processing times on edge devices.
 The file `sped_up_filters.py` contains these optimized filters, and you can test their throughput using the script `test_sped_up_filters.py`.
+Besides these we also utilize Mag1c-SAS, our adjustment of Mag1c, as a submodule.

 ## Cloning the Repository